janaakhterov/solid/README.md

 // (Requires the `serde` feature.)
 // Note: Serde only supports a subset of the types that Solidity supports.
 // If you need to support more types you'll have to use the `Encode` derive
-// macro, or use the `solidity::Builder` manually.
+// macro, or use the `solid::Builder` manually.
 #[derive(Deserialize)]
 struct ContractCallResponseSerde<'a> {
     int: u128,
     bytes: &'a [u8],
     memo: &'a str,
     // There is no way to read `Address` with serde.
     // address: Address
 }